bobbarnes1981/ProjectEuler/README.md

 04 62 98 27 23 09 70 98 73 93 38 53 60 04 23

 NOTE: As there are only 16384 routes, it is possible to solve this problem by trying every route.
 However, Problem 67, is the same challenge with a triangle containing one-hundred rows; it cannot be solved by brute force, and requires a clever method! ;o)

+##Problem 0019##

+###Counting Sundays###

+You are given the following information, but you may prefer to do some research for yourself.

+- 1 Jan 1900 was a Monday.

+- Thirty days has September, April, June and November.
+All the rest have thirty-one, Saving February alone, Which has twenty-eight, rain or shine.
+And on leap years, twenty-nine.
+- A leap year occurs on any year evenly divisible by 4, but not on a century unless it is divisible by 400.

+How many Sundays fell on the first of the month during the twentieth century (1 Jan 1901 to 31 Dec 2000)?

+##Problem 0020##

+###Factorial Digit Sum###

+n! means n × (n − 1) × ... × 3 × 2 × 1

+For example, 10! = 10 × 9 × ... × 3 × 2 × 1 = 3628800,
+and the sum of the digits in the number 10! is 3 + 6 + 2 + 8 + 8 + 0 + 0 = 27.

+Find the sum of the digits in the number 100!